toombs-caeman/dotfiles/README.md

 # Usage

 # TODO
+* configure find for vim open
 * SUBTOOL slightly BREAKS PARAMETER PASSING!!!

+* prefer neovim
+    - add 'select' command to pm? only install the first of a list of options
 * update repo with git subtree pattern to include plugins

-* bind tab to a function that allows complete and menu-complete w/ background highlights

 * make test docker container to try to thoroughly isolate files to REMOTE_CONFIG_DIR
     * move bash history into config, gitignore